Shahjahan Noori: Resistance against Taliban and Al-Qaeda 1996-2001

 In June 2000, the Taliban reinforced by foreigner fighters and conducted huge attack and sieged the city, This war was considered the most harsh and unequal war with the Taliban.
 The war lasted more than a month, with 20,000 Taliban, Pakistani fighters and al-Qaeda terrorists from many countries.
 This war caused in injuring of Gen Noori and the city fall to the Taliban.
-United front spokesman said to APNOur fighters suffered several casualties during the fighting, but none when we were pulling out.″ Amnesty International reported that during the fighting in Taloqan, the Taliban bombarded a village, burned all of the houses there, and killed some of the villagers.
+United front spokesman said to the APN "Our fighters suffered several casualties during the fighting, but none when we were pulling out.″ Amnesty International reported that during the fighting in Taloqan, the Taliban bombarded a village, burned all of the houses there, and killed some of the villagers.
 It was also reported that the Taliban cut the throat of one man in front of his relatives.
 Resistance to forced conscription resulted in an increased Taliban dependence on foreign volunteers.
 There were reports that some prisoners of the Taliban, including the sons of families that had opposed Taliban social restrictions, were drafted forcibly and sent to the front.
 The Taliban reportedly followed a longstanding practice of forcibly expelling ethnic Hazara and Tajiks from areas controlled by the Taliban, and otherwise harassing these minorities.
 In October 2000, the Northern Alliance alleged that the Taliban forced the residents of Humber Koh and Hazrab villages near Taloqan to leave their homes before burning the dwellings.
-The conflict leading up to the fall of Taloqan in September 2000 displaced 60,000 to 75,000 persons.
+The conflict leading up to the fall of Taloqan in September 2000 displaced 60,000 to 75,000 personnel.

-The United Front forces reiterated to Farkhar valley said United Front spokesman to APN "We pulled out of the city to avoid civilian casualties.″, Gen Noori transferred to Tajikistan for treatment and after he cured he return back to the Farkhar valley and appointed as deputy northeastern front and from 2000 till 9/11 which USA was entered to Afghanistan Gen Noori for two years was command and controlling the northeastern forces.
+The United Front forces reiterated to Farkhar valley said United Front spokesman to APN "We pulled out of the city to avoid civilian casualties.″ General Noori transferred to Tajikistan for treatment and after he was cured he returned to the Farkhar valley and was appointed as deputy northeastern front and from 2000 until 9/11 which USA was entered to Afghanistan General Noori for two years was in command and controlling the northeastern forces.